SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 The next subsections walk through the setup of SAP AI Core Document Grounding.
 The instructions in both the Bruno and AI Launchpad subsections use the Object Store as the example data repository:

-- **[AI Core instance creation](#32-ai-core-instance-creation)** — provision SAP AI Core with the `extended` plan via the AI Core booster, and download the service key.
+- **[3.2 AI Core instance creation](#32-ai-core-instance-creation)** — provision SAP AI Core with the `extended` plan via the AI Core booster, and download the service key.
-- **[AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno)** — create the resource group, generic secret, and pipeline through the REST API using an importable Bruno collection.
+- **[3.3 AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno)** — create the resource group, generic secret, and pipeline through the REST API using an importable Bruno collection.
-- **[AI Core Document Grounding with AI Launchpad](#34-ai-core-document-grounding-with-ai-launchpad)** — an alternative path that performs the same setup through a UI instead of the REST API.
+- **[3.4 AI Core Document Grounding with AI Launchpad](#34-ai-core-document-grounding-with-ai-launchpad)** — an alternative path that performs the same setup through a UI instead of the REST API.
-- **[Support](#35-support)** — where to open tickets when something goes wrong.
+- **[3.5 Support](#35-support)** — where to open tickets when something goes wrong.

 > **Note:** The Bruno and AI Launchpad subsections are two interchangeable paths to the same outcome.
 Bruno is a free, open-source API client; SAP AI Launchpad is an alternative UI-driven route that requires a paid subscription.